simple-repository/simple-repository/README.md

 * ```AllowListedRepository```: represents a repository which only permits projects to be accessed from a defined list of allowed projects.

 There are many such components in this library.
 In the case that a desired component doesn't already exist, implementing a new one is a matter of implementing a small number of methods.
-The resulting implementations are re-usable, concise, and are easy to validate and test.
+The resulting implementations are reusable, concise, and are easy to validate and test.

 ## Known usage